Overcoming the Three Big Barriers to MedTech Marketing Success

 Stop guessing and start leading the digital conversation.
 If you’re ready to bridge the gap between traditional sales and modern digital execution, get in touch.

 Let’s go back to the first point again - medical device companies are traditionally sales-driven organizations.
-Sales team members are the primary source of all customer information—they know everything about their customer (interactions, pain points, purchases, their personal info, etc.)—all the info that enables them to effectively manage and sell.
-What happens when Sales reps leave the company?
+Sales team members are the primary source of all customer information—they know everything about their customer (interactions, pain points, purchases, their personal info, etc.)—all that info enables them to effectively manage and sell.
+What happens when the reps leave the company?
 They take that info with them, the relationship they have developed with their customer, and the organization is left figuring out the details, and starts over with its effort to win this customer.

-What if all of this information was stored in a central place accessible to any person, even after your Sales Rep has left the company?
+What if all of this information was stored in a central place accessible to any person, even after your rep has left the company?
 Any person (deemed necessary) could access this information to understand key info about the customer in order to keep selling successfully.
 In marketing terms, all this info allows us to understand the stage of the customer journey—a journey a customer takes from learning about your product to purchasing your product.

 CRM: The Missing Engine in Your Growth Strategy